comp-journalism/commentIQ/CommentAPIcode/README.md

 Get the code up and running on your machine in 5 steps:

 1. Installing the required packages
-2. Get the database and table structure
+2. Setup your database and table structure
-3. Edit the config files
-4. Collect comments data from New York Times to get the vocabulary that is used for text analysis calculations
+3. Collect comments data from New York Times to get the vocabulary that is used for text analysis calculations (optional)
-5. Run the CommentIQ API code
+4. Run the CommentIQ API code

 ### 1. Installing the required packages